eggspot/php-apache/README.md

 # php-apache

+**eggspot/php:1.10.13-composer**: pre-install all common extensions image for composer (PHP7), could run any PHP.

 **eggspot/php:7.3.22-apache**: pre-install all common extensions image for PHP-Apache, could run any PHP.

 **eggspot/php:7.4.19-apache**: pre-install all common extensions image for PHP-Apache, could run any PHP.